tencentyun/intlcloud-documents/yehe_doc/中间件与通信/短信/常见问题/安全相关问题_intl_en.md

 In view of the fact that SMS bombing (cheating) attacks are generally initiated by servers, the following comprehensive measures are recommended for defense:

 - Limit the number of requests allowed per IP.
 - Limit the number of delivery tasks allowed per mobile number.
-To do so, you can [set the delivery rate limit](https://intl.cloud.tencent.com/document/product/382/35469) and [configure alarm contacts](https://intl.cloud.tencent.com/document/product/382/35470).
+To do so, you can [set the sending frequency limit](https://intl.cloud.tencent.com/document/product/382/35469) and [configure alarm contacts](https://intl.cloud.tencent.com/document/product/382/35470).
 - [Set over-limit delivery notifications](https://intl.cloud.tencent.com/document/product/382/35469).
 - Log in to the [SMS console](https://console.cloud.tencent.com/smsv2) to regularly (for example, once every day) view specific statistics and check SMS deliveries.
 If an exception is found, you can disable the SMS service in the console in emergency circumstances.